linzjax/linzjax.github.io/_posts/2015-10-05-making-virutalenvwrapper-stick-around.markdown

 If not, type:

-` $ echo 'hello' >> .bashrc `
+` $ touch .bashrc `

 Now, regardless of it if already existed or you just created it, type:

 ` $ open .bashrc -a "Text Editor of Your Choice" ` (capital letters in the application name matter.
 So I would type "Sublime Text 2".)

-Delete the "hello" text and add the three following lines of code:
+Now add the three following lines of code:

 	export WORKON_HOME=$HOME/.virtualenvs